 Our guide to selling property at auction

 Selling property at auction doesn’t need to be daunting, our guide to selling property at auction will help you understand the process and our auction team are available to advise you further or answer any questions.

-Auctions can be suitable for all types of property, including vacant residential and commercial properties, tenanted/investment properties, land/development opportunities, garage blocks and freehold ground rents.
+Auctions can be suitable for all types of property, including vacant residential, commercial & mixed-use properties, tenanted/investment properties, land/development opportunities, garage blocks and freehold ground rents.

 Start with a FREE auction appraisal

 One of our experienced auction valuers will meet with you at the property, if possible, or telephone you to explain the benefits of selling by auction.
 The valuer will also discuss with you the price that they would expect to achieve and what guide and reserve price they suggest in order to realise the best possible price as well as answering any of your questions.
 We will offer our honest and impartial advice throughout the process.

 We will commence marketing as soon as we receive your signed instructions.
-The property will be uploaded to the three leading portals to include Rightmove, Zoopla and OnTheMarket as well as our website, an auction board, prepare a 360° virtual tour and draw up a bespoke marketing plan drawn up.
+The property will be uploaded to the three leading portals to include Rightmove, Zoopla and OnTheMarket as well as our website, erect an auction board, prepare a 360° virtual tour and draw up a bespoke marketing plan.
 The marketing plan usually consists of any local and/or national press advertising, social media, email alerts to our extensive electronic database, inclusion in our high quality catalogue and PR if applicable.

 Viewings and offers